UdayLab/PAMI/docs/manuals/temporalDatabase.md

 7. The items in a temporal database can be integers or strings.
 8. '_Tab space_' is the default seperator.
 However, temporal databases can be constructed using other seperators, such as comma and space.

-Overall, the format of a transaction in a temporal database is as follows:
+### Format of a temporal database

     timestamp<sep>item1<sep>item2<sep>...<sep>itemN

-# Given an example of a temporal database?
-  An example of a temporal database is:
+# An example
     1   a   b   c
     2   d   e
     5   a   e   f
     5   d   f   g